APPization/TypeScriptIntro/CommonResources/readme.md

 # CommonResources Folder

 This folder contains resources common to all projects.
+They are linked from each project they are needed.
-Each project's .csproj file has a command to copy these files to each project.
+These projects' .csproj file has this command to copy these files on build time.
 ```xml
   <Target Name="CopyLinkedContentFiles" BeforeTargets="Build">
     <Copy SourceFiles="%(Content.Identity)" DestinationFiles="%(Content.Link)" SkipUnchangedFiles="true" OverwriteReadOnlyFiles="true" Condition="'%(Content.Link)' != ''" />
   </Target>
 ```

-Edit these resources in this folder, not in each project.
+So you should edit these resources in this folder, not in each project.
-They will be copied to each project.